scality/cloudserver/docs/GETTING_STARTED.rst

       $ git clone https://github.com/scality/cloudserver.git

-2. Go to the cloudserver directory and use npm to install the js dependencies.
+2. Go to the cloudserver directory and use yarn to install the js dependencies.

    .. code-block:: shell